kubeflow/kubeflow/releasing/hubsync/README.md

 pip install -r requirements.txt
 ```

-This will install a few components such as pyyaml and jinja2.
+This will install a few components such as pyyaml and jinja.